Aug 09, 2022

 - Past medical conditions and diagnoses help improve the communication to other healthcare providers and registries.
 The diagnoses are not just reported for payment but statistics.
 These conditions should be documented as currently affecting the patient and or decision-making for the current encounter.

 - Signs and symptoms may be reported in addition to specific diagnosis codes if the physician has not clearly documented the link between signs/symptoms and the condition.
 This is due to limited documentation in outpatient records and the need for additional follow up testing that may be necessary (see examples above).

 Coders must review the entire outpatient encounter rather than only focusing on the reason for the visit.
-Diagnoses and symptoms may be found in radiology order and impressions, orders for labs, anesthesia evaluations, history of present illness, physical exam by the physician, past medical history, current medications and the final impression.
+Diagnoses and symptoms may be found in radiology order and impressions, orders for labs, anesthesia evaluations, history of present illness, physical exam by the physician and the final impression.
 Not all of these will be present for every outpatient encounter, but they should be reviewed if present.
 Reviewing these areas will ensure that all pertinent secondary diagnosis and status codes are reported.